 Libreria Acqua Alta — Calle Lunga Santa Maria Formosa, 5176b

-4 pm — Explore Cannaregio
+17.00 — Explore Cannaregio

 From Castello walk on to Cannaregio district.
 The further into Cannaregio you walk, the less people you’ll see.
-Just to give you a sense of direction, here are a few attractions to see in this neighborhood: the home of Marco Polo, the church of Santa Maria Assunta (I Gesuiti), Fondamento Nove (waterfront), and Jewish Ghetto.
+Just to give you a sense of direction, here are a few attractions to see in this neighborhood: the home of Marco Polo, the church of Santa Maria Assunta (I Gesuiti), Fondamento Nove (waterfront), and the Jewish Quarter.

-7 pm — Cicchetti for Dinner at Al Timon
+19.00 — Cicchetti for Dinner at Al Timon

 From the looks of it, Al Timon is the place where young locals hang out.
-The restaurant specializes in steak and cicchetti, traditional Venetian snack that reminds of Spanish tapas.
-Cicchetti can refer to slices of bread with toppings on them or to any bite-sized food like a chicken wing or deep-fried cutlets.
+The restaurant specializes in steak and cicchetti, traditional Venetian snacks.
+Cicchetti can refer to slices of bread with toppings or to any bite-sized food like a chicken wing or deep-fried cutlets.
+Al Timon is located right by the Ormesini canal and features a boat turned into a dining space which makes the whole experience feel extra special.
+Not to mention that the food is exceptional.

-Al Timon — Fondamenta dei Ormesini, 2754
+Al Timon — Fondamenta dei Ormesini, 2754 (closed on Tuesdays)

 Three Days in Venice Itinerary